 Alternative Smart Programs to Consider

-If your local community college does not currently offer a smart grid major, you can still take measures to prepare yourself for the industry.
+If your local community college does not offer a smart grid major, you can still take measures to prepare yourself for the industry.
 Other programs relevant to smart grid careers include:

 - Electrical technology